marcosgm/jmeter-aci-terraform/README.md

 * variable "VNET_NAME"
 * variable "SUBNET_NAME"

-Also ensure the settings for the subnet delegation ("Microsoft.ContainerInstance/containerGroups") and storage account firewall (allow access from the vnet) are properly done in advance
+Also ensure the settings for the subnet delegation ("Microsoft.ContainerInstance/containerGroups") and storage account firewall (allow access from the vnet) are properly done in advance.
+If the vnet is not in the same subscription as the storage account and ACI, then you have to change the terraform main.tf to reference the full vnet/subnet ID that includes the subscription ID.

+Finally, FYI I've updated the way terraform variables are referenced due to a deprecation warning (the use of "${..}" when no other substitutions are done is now deprecated)

 ## Getting Started